|

 Actually there are partner universities available in

-the following countries: England, France, Spain
+the following countries: England, France, Spain for further universities and

 information click